Patricia Aleman

 Beatrice Gee, Treasurer

-Beatrice joined the Board in 2018 and serves as treasurer.
+Beatrice joined the Board in 2018 and serves as Treasurer.

 Gene Snook, Secretary